-Fawn’s library built-ins were created from one plan.
-One was was slightly shorter so we altered the plan for that side by 1/2″.
-So Fawn and Jerry build 3 bookshelves for each side of their library which is about 18′ tall.
+Today I’m sharing the Built-in Bookshelf plans for Fawn’s library .
+Her bookshelves were created from one plan.
+One side of her room was was slightly shorter than the other side.
+We simply altered the plan for that side by 1/2″.
+Fawn and Jerry build 3 bookshelves for each side of their library which is about 18′ tall.
 I had Fawn build another set of 6 bookshelves to sit on top of these but I didn’t even draw up plans for that.
 It was simply an 18″ tall box that sat on top of the lower bookshelves.

-The bookshelves sit on top of a 2×4 base.
+The built-in bookshelf sits on top of a 2×4 base.
 I suggest building the base slightly narrower than your finished bookcase just in case your wall is not plumb so you don’t have the base sticking out beyond the bookshelves.
 The height of YOUR base will depend on the height of your baseboard.
 I like my baseboard to cover 1/4″ – 1/2″ of my bottom faceframe rail.
 That’s part of what makes a built-in look built in.

 The bookshelves are 8″ tall with a top, bottom and 2 fixed shelves.
 These will keep the tall bookcase walls in place then you can add more shelves with the adjustable shelf pin holes.
-See my tip for using a template for drilling those.
+See my tip for using a drilling template.

 - Top, bottom and fixed shelves are secured with wood glue and 1 3/4″ #8 wood screws directly from the sides because the sides will be hidden by walls we don’t need to worry about hiding the fasteners.